nadl40/mbnz-release/README.md

 # perl scripts to add classical releases to Musicbrainz

-This repo contains few perl scripts to add Classical and Jazz releases to Musicbrainz.org and populate arrtist and work relationships.
+This repo contains few perl scripts to add Classical and Jazz releases to Musicbrainz.org and populate artist and work relationships.

 ## Table of contents